wataruito/Codes_in_Emotional_sync_Ito_et_al/README.md

 ```python
 jupyter lab python_codes_in_manuscript.ipynb
 ```

-#### 5. Set the root path
+Follow "1.
+Set the root path" in the opened notebook
-Set the current path as an absolute path.